 Two small fountains flank the set of columns, for example.
 And the central scene shows the marriage of Saint Joseph to the Virgin Mary.

-That event was a motif popular in much religious art.
+That event served as a popular motif in much religious art.
 Raphael famously painted a similar scene in 1504, for example, as did El Greco around 100 years later.

 You find the monument on the Hoher Markt square, close to Stephansdom cathedral.